league-curriculum/New_Curriculum_Template/docs/src/index.md

   details: Feature 2 Description
 - title: Feature 3 Title
   details: Feature 3 Description
-footer: Made by  with ❤️
+footer: Made by The LEAGUE with ❤️
 ---

+This is the index page